Homotopy Reconstruction via the Cech Complex and the Vietoris-Rips Complex: The nerve theorem for Euclidean sets of positive reach

 \section{The nerve theorem for Euclidean sets of positive reach}

-In order to apply the nerve theorem to the \v{C}ech complex built on restricted balls, it is enough to check whether any finite intersection of the restricted balls $\bigcap_{j=1}^{k}\mathbb{B}_{\mathbb{X}}(x_{j},r_{x_{j}})$ is contractible (since $\mathbb{X}$ is a subset of $\mathbb{R}^d$ and is endowed with the subspace topology, it is paracompact.)
+In order to apply the nerve theorem to the \v{C}ech complex built on restricted balls, it is enough to check whether any finite intersection of the restricted balls $\bigcap_{j=1}^{k}\mathbb{B}_{\mathbb{X}}(x_{j},r_{x_{j}})$ is contractible (since $\mathbb{X}$ is a subset of $\mathbb{R}^d$ and is endowed with the subspace topology, it is paracompact.).

-Theorem~\ref{thm:nerve_contractible} is the main statement of this paper and shows that if a subset $\mathbb{X}\subset\mathbb{R}^{d}$ has a positive reach $\tau >0$, any non-empty intersection of restricted balls is contractible if the radii are small enough compared to the reach $\tau$.
+Theorem~\ref{thm:nerve_contractible} is one of the main statements of this paper and shows that, if a subset $\mathbb{X}\subset\mathbb{R}^{d}$ has a positive reach $\tau >0$, any non-empty intersection of restricted balls is contractible if the radii are small enough compared to $\tau$.

 \begin{theorem} Let $\mathbb{X} \subset\mathbb{R}^{d}$ be a subset with reach $\tau>0$ and let $\mathcal{X}\subset\mathbb{R}^{d}$ be a set of points.
 Let $\{r_x > 0: x \in \mathcal{X}\}$ be a set of radii indexed by $x\in\mathcal{X}$.
 Then, if $r_x \leq \sqrt{\tau^{2}+(\tau-d_{\mathbb{X}}(x))^{2}}$ for all $x\in\mathcal{X}$, any nonempty intersection of restricted balls $\bigcap_{x\in I} \mathbb{B}_{\mathbb{X}}(x,r_{x})$ for $I\subset\mathcal{X}$ is contractible.